Robotic-Decision-Making-Lab/auv_controllers/auv_control_demos/chained_controllers/README.md

      output: 1134.0
    ```

-  This output also demonstrates that the controller chaining was successful.
+   This output indicates that the controller chaining was successful.
+In
-  In particular, we can see that the velocity commands sent to the
+   particular, we can see that the velocity commands sent to the
    `integral_sliding_mode_controller` are converted to thrust values, which is
    reflected in the `thruster_controller` output.

 ## Files used for this demo